-- Parking information, including property use classification, number of spaces required and provided, and number of handicapped spaces required and provided. - Location of all parking spaces/areas shall be shown on the site plan. - All plan boundary lines, with the length of courses to hundredths of a foot and bearings to seconds. - Street and alley lines; their names, bearings, angles of intersections and widths, including widths along the line of any obliquely intersecting street. - The data for all curves in detail at the curve or in a curve data table containing the following: radius, delta, arc, tangent, chord and chord bearing. - Location of flood plain and amount of site acreage within the floodplain (if applicable).
-Indicate the limits of and classification for any designated flood hazard area. - Proposed location of all electric and telephone lines, streetlights, building lights or pole lights. - Bearings and distances to the nearest established street bounds, established survey lines or other official monument. - Location and dimensions for all existing and proposed roadway, utility, and other easements.
-Signed and executed easement documents must accompany the final site plan submittal. - Location and dimensions of all existing natural features, including water courses, tree groves, rock outcrops, outstanding topographic features, designated scenic areas, all wetlands (with 25-foot buffer), steep slopes (with a grade of 25% or greater) and soil types. - Site topography, at 2-foot contour intervals. - Location and width of all existing streets within 100' of the development site . - Information on all proposed streets, including location, width, proposed street names, and street classification. - A complete set of construction drawings which include specifications for street and sidewalk design, the site's storm water management system, public water and sewer systems, and any other proposed site improvements.
-The constructions drawings shall include a schedule for sequence of construction activities, which shall be reviewed and approved by the Town's engineering agent. - Site sediment and erosion control (grading) plan. - All man-made features on the site, including any buildings, houses, sheds, barns, fences, roads or driveways, swimming pools etc, and indicate their post-development disposition. - Location and description of all site amenities, including community open space, recreational areas, community centers or clubhouses, walking or jogging paths, fencing, site entrance features and signage.
+Parking information, including property use classification, number of spaces required and provided, and number of handicapped spaces required and provided.
+Location of all parking spaces/areas shall be shown on the site plan.
+All plan boundary lines, with the length of courses to hundredths of a foot and bearings to seconds.
+Street and alley lines; their names, bearings, angles of intersections and widths, including widths along the line of any obliquely intersecting street.
+The data for all curves in detail at the curve or in a curve data table containing the following radius, delta, arc, tangent, chord and chord bearing.
+Location of flood plain and amount of site acreage within the floodplain (if applicable).
+Indicate the limits of and classification for any designated flood hazard area.
+Proposed location of all electric and telephone lines, streetlights, building lights or pole lights.
+Bearings and distances to the nearest established street bounds, established survey lines or other official monument.
+Location and dimensions for all existing and proposed roadway, utility, and other easements Signed and executed easement documents must accompany the final site plan submittal.
+Location and dimensions of all existing natural features, including water courses, tree groves rock outcrops, outstanding topographic features, designated scenic areas, all wetlands (with 25-foot buffer), steep slopes (with a grade of 25% or greater) and soil types.
+Site topography, at 2-foot contour intervals.
+Location and width of all existing streets within 100' of the development site.
+Information on all proposed streets, including location, width, proposed street names, and street classification.
+A complete set of construction drawings which include specifications for street and sidewalk design, the site's storm water management system, public water and sewer systems, and any other proposed site improvements.
+The constructions drawings shall include a schedule for sequence of construction activities, which shall be reviewed and approved by the Town's engineering agent.
+Site sediment and erosion control (grading) plan.
+All man-made features on the site, including any buildings, houses, sheds, barns, fences, roads or driveways, swimming pools etc, and indicate their post-development disposition.
+Location and description of all site amenities, including community open space, recreational areas, community centers or clubhouses, walking or jogging paths, fencing, site entrance features and signage.
+Site landscaping plan.
+Method of solid waste disposal, including location and method of screening for all dumpsters.
+A completed and approved Adequate Public Facilities Study.
+As a requirement of Final Site Plan submittal, the study shall have been reviewed and approved by the Town's Facilities Review Committee.
+The Preliminary Plat shall reflect any plan changes or mitigation efforts required by the Facilities Review Committee.
+If the site is to be developed in phases, then a phasing plan shall be included.
+This plan shall indicate which sections of the site are to be developed in each phase, and shall include a timetable for site development.
+Title block, which shall include the project name, table of plan revisions, date, scale, tax map and parcel numbers and engineers and surveyor's seals and signatures.
+Certificates of approval from all reviewing public agencies, including but not limited to the West Virginia Department of Transportations, Division of Highways; West Virginia Bureau of Health, Environment Engineering Division; West Virginia Department of Environmental Protection; the Shepherdstown Public Sewer and Water Authority and the Shepherdstown Planning Commission.
+Architectural renderings and elevation drawings of all proposed buildings shall accompany the submittal.
+These drawings shall be reviewed for compliance by the Planning Commission and the Historic Districts Landmarks Commission, if empanelled.